 Phone: (202) 829-2500

-DC Child Care Connections is a searchable list of licensed child care providers in DC that meet your specific criteria such as type of care, age of child, location, services needed and more.
+OSSE’s My Child Care DC is a searchable list of licensed child care providers in DC that meet your specific criteria, such as type of care, age of child, location, services needed and more.
 Check the options that apply to you and then click on "view results" to obtain the list of referred providers.
 You can adjust your selections and re-run the search as often as you need.
 The more specific you are, the fewer providers will be listed.

 Department of Human Services Child Care Subsidy Program